char-lie-ho/COMM2216-user-document/docs/index.md

 Welcome to our BCIT student community on Discord!
 Whether you're here to collaborate on projects, connect with classmates, complain about instructors(hopefully not), or simply unwind after a long day of studying,
-Discord provides the platform for communication and collaboration.
+Discord provides a platform for communication and collaboration.

 This user document is designed to help you navigate your way through the web version of Discord, based on the current version as of March 5, 2024.